Understanding SPDR Select Sector Fund - Health Care's Unusual Options Activity | Benzinga

 Understanding SPDR Select Sector Fund - Health Care's Unusual Options Activity

-On Friday, shares of SPDR Select Sector Fund – Health Care (NYSE:XLV) saw unusual options activity.
-After the option alert, the stock price moved up to $132.12.
+SPDR Select Sector Fund – Health Care (NYSE:XLV) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $133.34 following the option alert.

 - Trade Type: PUT